NYC Marathon Tips From a Veteran New York Marathoner

 • Go early but not too early.
 For the first wave, I typically take the 6:00 or 6:15 ferry.

-• Pay attention to signs and find your start area, porta potties and find a place to sit/relax.
+• Pay attention to signs, find your start area, porta-potties, and place to sit/relax.
 Listen for announcements.
-When they say to get to the corral - go to the corral even though it seems too early!
+When they say to get to the corral - go to the corral even though it seems too early, the queue will form quickly.

 3. The Course.
 Know Before You Go and Watch Out For Common Pitfalls.

-• The first mile will be slow (uphill) and the second mile will be fast (downhill) - don't worry about it.
-Then from mile two on watch your pace.
-It’s easy to get excited and you’ll pay for that in the last 10K!
+• The first mile will be slow (uphill) on the Verrazano Bridge, and the second mile will be fast (downhill) - don’t worry about it.
+Then, from mile two on, watch your pace.
+It’s easy to get excited during the first half of the race, and you’ll pay for that in the last 10K at the end of the race!

 • It’s easy to get pulled in the beginning and feel like you are slowing down with people passing you.
 Pay attention.
 This will matter in the second half.
 Ask me how I know.